-The current UC policy is to allow up to two hours off for staff to vote if they are scheduled to work at least eight hours that day, according to Miyako Iwata, director of the ASUC Vote Coalition.
+The current UC policy is to allow up to two hours off for staff to vote if they are scheduled to work at least eight hours that day, according to Miyako Iwata, director of the ASUC Vote Coalition, who is a former Daily Californian staffer.
 She added, however, that students do not have a similar policy, despite having many other obligations that may discourage voting.

 “Students who have to vote in person or choose to vote in person should not be penalized for doing so, nor should they have to choose between attending classes and going to the polls,” said Elizabeth Grubb, Cal Berkeley Democrats president and author of the letter, in an email.

 According to Grubb, many students have to manage school, jobs and other responsibilities on Election Day, a reality that causes low voter turnout among college students.

 She added that due to the pandemic, many campus students are still at home in various states that may have different rules on voting.

 “We want to fight for this day, not just to bring down barriers to voting, but also to support those who don’t have the luxury of voting by mail,” Iwata said.

 ASUC Senator Ronit Sholkoff, who wrote the ASUC resolution in support of this initiative, said having a noninstructional day on Election Day would allow students to not stress about making it to classes or taking tests.

 These obstacles, in addition to long lines and concern about postal services, contribute to young voters being one of the biggest populations that are unable to vote, ASUC President Victoria Vera said.